 Pages exceeding stated page limits will not be copied or evaluated.
-The page limits indicated for the Transmittal Letter and Narrative Proposal do not include the required attachments described in item 1.c. in the Proposal Content below.
+The page limits indicated for the Transmittal Letter and Narrative Proposal do not include the required attachments described in item 3 in the Proposal Content below.
 There is no page limit for the attachments.
 Only required attachments are allowed - no other attachments will be considered.

-Upon receipt, proposals will be reviewed for content and threshold eligibility issues and copied for distribution to evaluators.
-Do not include binders, spiral binding, or color printing.
 All proposal materials must be in English.
-The narrative proposal, transmittal letter, and attachments must be typed, on letter-sized (8.5 x 11-inch) paper, and should use standard 12-point font and 1-inch margins.
+The Transmittal Letter, Narrative Proposal, and attachments must be typed, on letter-sized (8.5 x 11-inch) paper, and should use standard 12-point font and 1-inch margins.
 While these guidelines establish the minimum type size requirements, applicants are advised that readability is of paramount importance.
 Applicants are responsible for submitting a complete proposal, as described below, by the due date.

-- 1. Proposal Content: Refer to the sections indicated for detailed instructions on what to include in your proposal. - a.
-Transmittal Letter (2 single spaced page limit) See No. 2 below - b.
-The Narrative Proposal, which includes the responses to all ranking criteria (15 single-spaced page limit) See No. 3 below - c.
-Attachments (Only the listed attachments will be accepted- all others will be removed from the proposal prior to review.
-There is no page limit for attachments.) - i) Threshold Documentation including cost-share documentation (see Section III.B and C) - ii) Letter from the state or tribal environmental authority (see Section III.C.2.) - iii) Letters of support from all community-based organizations identified in the community engagement and partnerships ranking criteria (see Section V.B.3.)
+Proposal Content: Refer to the sections indicated for detailed instructions on what to include in your proposal.
+(See Appendix 2 for www.grants.gov instructions.)

+- 1. Transmittal Letter (2 single-spaced page limit; attach Other Factors Checklist not subject to page limit) See No. 1 below. - 2.
+The Narrative Proposal (i.e., responses to all ranking criteria in Section V.B; 15 single-spaced page limit) See No 2 below. - 3.
+Attachments (Only the listed attachments will be accepted all others will be removed from the proposal prior to review.
+There is no page limit for attachments.)
+See No. 3 below.